thewpsquad/squad-modules/readme.txt

 * Enjoy the new collection of elegant Divi modules and enhance your website.

 == Changelog ==
+= 1.0.5 (12-07-2023) =
+* Improved: Icon feature for all modules
+* Improved: Lottie and Typing text module

 = 1.0.4 (11-07-2023) =
 * Added: Multi Language support for all modules.
 * Added: Translation ready for Bangla (Bangladesh), English (US).
-* Improved: Post Grid Module
+* Improved: Post Grid Module.
-* Improved: Plugin readme file
+* Improved: Plugin readme file.

 = 1.0.3 (24-06-2023) =
 * Locked: Premium features inclusion and Pro with ads.